chart099/prework-study-guide/README.md

-# prework-study-guide
+# Prework Study Guide Webpage

+## Description

-This is a prework project for bootcamp
+This project is a part of the prework for Northwestern Web Development Coding Bootcamp.

+## Installation

+## Usage

+This Study Guide can be used to review what I learned in the prework module.

+## Credits

+## License